jonwis/app2app/README.md

 > on the project that failed to deploy and modify it.
 Add a blank line somewhere in the middle of
 > the XML content.
 Save and close it, reload the project, then rebuild the solution.
 > Deploy should just work.

-# Coming Soon

-A short list of "to do" items

-**Enumerate available hosts** - Currently, the only supported operation is to identify packages that provide an app2app connection.
-Some apps will want to enumerate them and dig through other configuration data about them.

-**Mapping between endpoint types** - If a caller talks PropertySet but the host talks HttpRequestMessage, should there be a mapping betweent the two?

-**Simplified registration** - Since the manifest has all the registration information in it, a single method can register all the types.
-The connection manager can use "regular" WinRT type activation to bring up an object.

-**Method-calls** - Some app2app hosts might have a flat DLL with a single call export.
-Make it easier to provide that level of binding.

-**Sync or not?** - WinRT API design has moved away from "`-Async` all the things".
-Does the connection pipe have to be async, or should it be synchronous?
-Apps already know how to deal with blocking background calls on their main threads.
-Hosts already know how to deal with routing calls from an apartment to their main thread.

-**GUI debugger** - Upgrade PluginCaller2 to be better; more tools to enumerate then call then visualize the bodies of calls; more ability to take parameters to pass along, etc.

-**Helpers for hosts** - APIs in App2AppCore that let hosts strongly identify who their callers are, along with other systems to ask questions of the caller during the connect phase.

 # Layers